-The college governors approved a financial plan in June 2021 setting the financial objectives of the college for the period to 2023.
-The college aims to improve its financial health rating from Good to Outstanding and plans to achieve a surplus in the year to July 2022.
+The college governors approved a financial plan in June 2022 setting the financial objectives of the college for the period to 2024.
+The college aims to improve its financial health rating from Good to Outstanding and plans to achieve a surplus in the year to July 2023.

-The college planned to maintain student numbers at increased then steady levels for the coming years.
+The college planned to maintain student numbers at a steady level for the coming years.